 Our Response – EON Reality Global Emergency Initiative

-On March 24, EON Reality began offering any school, government or workplace impacted by COVID19 access to the Augmented and Virtual Reality Platform (AVR Platform) at a reduced rate and removed the paywall to the basic version.
-This was met with tremendous interest from several institutions, including University for Business and Technology in Kosovo, Al Akhawayn University in Morocco and University of the Western Cape in South Africa who have since embarked on the EON Reality Self Directed Learning Initiative based solely on the AVR Platform.
+On March 24, EON Reality began offering any school, government or workplace impacted by COVID19 access to the Augmented and Virtual Reality Platform (EON-XR Platform) at a reduced rate and removed the paywall to the basic version.
+This was met with tremendous interest from several institutions, including University for Business and Technology in Kosovo, Al Akhawayn University in Morocco and University of the Western Cape in South Africa who have since embarked on the EON Reality Self Directed Learning Initiative based solely on EON-XR.
 We are set to announce a number of similar partnerships with other institutions in the coming weeks.

 - Hands on learning experience with ability to conduct Immersive through augmented and virtual reality